LogentriesCommunity/le_python/README.md

 Logentries Logger
 =================

 This is a plugin library to enable logging to Logentries from the Python Logger.
 Logentries is a real-time log management service on the cloud.
 More info at https://logentries.com.
+Note that this plugin is **asynchronous**.

 Setup
 -----